-How will the pandemic affect seasonal affective disorder?
+How does the pandemic affect seasonal affective disorder?

 Whether you’re working inside or outside your home, try to go outdoors between meetings or during online school breaks.
 If your feelings persist, talk to your doctor or look for a mental health therapist.
-A more flexible schedule might make it easier for you to see someone for talk therapy, and many therapists are working virtually now.
+Many therapists are working virtually now.

 “Remember to be kind to yourself and to acknowledge your own natural cycles,” Dr. Kimmel says.
 “For many of us the winter is a period to be a little more withdrawn, but also to remember the spring will come.”